ankurk017/pywrfkit/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyWRFKit's documentation!
+Welcome to pywrfkit documentation!
 ====================================

-A comprehensive Python toolkit for Weather Research and Forecasting (WRF) model data processing, analysis, and visualization.
+pywrfkit is a comprehensive toolkit for Weather Research and Forecasting (WRF) data processing, analysis, and visualization.

 .. image:: https://badge.fury.io/py/pywrfkit.svg
    :target: https://badge.fury.io/py/pywrfkit